A person working on a laptop at a cluttered desk with books, papers, and a vase of flowers.

 2. Integration Testing Tools: Acting like diplomats, these tools ensure smooth interactions between varied software modules, facilitating smooth data flow across complex systems.

-the Software Development Circumstances
+the Software Development Landscape

 Cultural Influences on Software Testing Practices